SmartFoodTracker/backend/README.md

 Our Heroku instance has a web process that runs the above two commands to start the server.

+## docs

+It's all generated into the `/docs` directory, and available at: https://smartfoodtracker.github.io/backend/

 ## overview of repository

 `src/`: all the code for the server